MatrixOrbital/EVE3-BT81x-Flash/README.md

-# Eve-BT81x-Flash
-An Arduino example of using BT81x attached flash including file transfer from SD card to flash.

 This code contains functions to perform the following operations:

 Read a file off SD card and write it to Eve connected flash.